raspberrypilearning/guess-the-flag/en/step_6.md

 --- /task ---

 --- task ---
-Add your `clone flags`{:class="blockmoreblocks"} block to the end of the code that happens when the green flag is clicked.
+Add your `clone flags`{:class="blockmoreblocks"} block to the end of the code that runs when the green flag is clicked.

 ![Flag sprite](images/flag-sprite.png)